 Extreme Red Wine Stain Removal

-Apply the peroxide to a cloth or towel, and then dab it gently onto the area.
-Allow it to set on the carpet, working on the stain for at least one to two hours.
-Then use a clean water rinse to remove the peroxide from the carpet, and rapid dry it with a direct fan.
+Apply the peroxide to a cloth or towel and dab it gently onto the area.
+Allow it to sit on the carpet for 1 to 2 hours.
+Use a clean water rinse to remove the peroxide from the carpet, then rapid-dry it with a fan.

-When using hydrogen peroxide you have to be careful, as it can in some rare cases bleach the color from a carpet.
-That is why you only want to apply a small amount and let it settle in order to see how it reacts to both the stain and the color in your carpet's fibers.
+When using hydrogen peroxide you have to be careful, as in some cases it can bleach the color from a carpet.
+To test, begin by applying a very small amount and let it settle to see how it reacts with the stain and the color in the carpet's fibers.

 Commercial Cleaners for Both Beer and Wine

 Although most stains can be removed with the methods described above, if stains remain after the more natural methods, you can reach for one of two types of commercial carpet spot removers: so-called "oxygen" cleaners, and enzyme-based cleaners.